 Insider Tip for Photos: On nice weekend days, there can be a a short line of people waiting to take their photo with the statue.
-The good news is it has become a welcome practice for the people behind you in line to take a photo of you with the statue if you want, and then they would ask the same of the people behind them and so on.
+The good news is it’s become a welcome practice for the people behind you in line to take a photo of you with the statue if you want, and then they ask the same of the people behind them and so on.
 Once you get your favorite shot, be sure to tag it with the hashtag #visitphilly.

 The Rocky Steps